Jagged Intelligence and Enterprise AI

 Human scoring, regression testing, error analysis, preference data, and quality assurance continue to determine whether systems become more useful over time.

-Language multiplies the jaggedness
+Multilingual enterprise AI: Language multiplies the jaggedness

 That reality strengthens the case for enterprise evaluation, model adaptation, retrieval grounded in trusted content, and supervision that remains close to the domain.

-Jagged capability helps explain the turn toward smaller, governed systems
+The turn toward smaller, governed systems

-Gartner’s forecast on task-specific models gains explanatory force when placed beside jagged intelligence.
+Gartner’s forecast for task-specific models gains force when we place it in the context of "jagged intelligence".
 Narrower systems are easier to evaluate, easier to govern, cheaper to run, and often better aligned with workflows where context, speed, privacy, and compliance carry more weight than generic breadth.
+Sovereign AI is about operational control over data, models, evaluation, policy boundaries, and deployment conditions.

 The next competitive edge will belong to organizations that design around uneven capability with discipline